 As we contemplate the future post-HURRICANE MARIA, if we are to step into the future with confidence, we should learn the LESSONS from the past.
-In some respects, traumatic experiences such as weathering a natural disaster on the scale of which Dominican nationals and residents have experienced can leave you feeling hopeless and uncertain of the future few of my insights into how we can benefit and learn from this welcomed event that has turned the lives of all upside down, and caused great emotional pain to loved ones, at home and abroad.
+In some respects, traumatic experiences such as weathering a natural disaster on the scale of which Dominican nationals and residents have experienced can leave you feeling hopeless and uncertain of the future few of my insights into how we can benefit and learn from this unwelcome event that has turned the lives of all and sundry upside down, and caused great emotional pain to loved ones, at home and abroad.
 Hurricane Maria was the 13th named hurricane in the Atlantic tropical and subtropical region for the 2017 season.
 (Old Farmer’s Almanac.
 2017 ) The hurricane season runs roughly from June 1st to November 30 each year (En.wikipedia.org 2017).
 Beginning early Monday evening, of September 18th , Dominica, also known as The Nature Isle, endured the brutal onslaught of Hurricane Maria, that carried winds in excess of 160-miles-per-hour, with higher gusts.
 Tropical force winds extended 230 miles from the diameter, in every direction.
 Moreover, a spiral band of ‘heavy thunderstorms’ with a diameter of 40 miles extended from the hurricane’s eye.
 The eye was estimated to be about 9 miles in diameter.
 (Weather Underground.
 2017)Because the storm made landfall at night, and did not leave the island until later the following day, one one could say that the storm affected the island over two calendar days.

 “ I call upon those with substantial military capacities to lend us the rescue and rebuilding equipment that may be standing idle waiting for a war; Let Dominica today be that war. ….because currently, our landscape reflects a zone of war.”